ef10007/Holiday_Vibes/README.md

 ---
 ```1.
 Collecting data```

-We have first looked for suitable websites and analysed the web structure and found an API key.
+We first looked for suitable websites and analysed the web structure and found an API key.
 The data will be serviced on-premises to implement a high velocity and decrease memory usage.

 ----